Lejenay/bdo_app/README.md

 # bdo_app
-calculate the expected value of in game aaccessories enhancement
+calculate the expected value of in game accessories enhancement

 virtual environment is in venv file